mr-manuel/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 done
 ```

-**Now you can reboot** But there is one last step after the reboot.
-After entering the password to unlock the LUKS device, you'll drop to the initramfs prompt and will need to force import the zpool
+**Now you can reboot**, but there is one last step after the reboot.
+After entering the password to unlock the LUKS device, you'll drop to the initramfs prompt and will need to force import the zpool.

 ```bash
 zpool import -f rpool
 ```

 Reboot again to test that the system fully boots.
 If it does, you are done.
-You can now pair this with DropBear, Clevis + Tang or whatever other unlock method you choose.
+You can now pair this with DropBear, Clevis + Tang or whatever other unlock method you choose, see the [fix the boot procedure](#fix-the-boot-procedure) section.

 ## ZFS (RAID1), ZFS (RAID10), ZFS (RAIDZ-1), ZFS (RAIDZ-2), ZFS (RAIDZ-3)